nishamuktewar/techtree/20161129-triage/serveless_products.md

 [Understanding Serverless Arch](https://speakerdeck.com/dawny33/understanding-serverless-architectures).
 A talk on the architecture of serverless products, includings lessons learned and pitfalls.

+## 2017-06-22 update

+[Serverless success story at Postlight](https://trackchanges.postlight.com/serving-39-million-requests-for-370-month-or-how-we-reduced-our-hosting-costs-by-two-orders-of-edc30a9a88cd) (they'd like to talk if we work on this)

 ## Talks

 We should watch this 30 min PyCon 2016 talk: